Classes

 $232.00

-Note: this workshop is NOT just for woodworkers thinking of going into business for themselves.
-If you are just thinking of opening a small shop just for your own work, you will learn a lot of things designed to get your shop up and manageable.
+Note: this workshop is taught virtually over Zoom and is NOT just for woodworkers thinking of going into business for themselves.
+If you are thinking of opening a small shop just for your own work, you will learn a specifics designed to get your shop up and manageable.

 Skill Level: Open to all